 A stimulus provides input that leads to a response.
 A response is a reaction to a stimulus.
 For example, if a child sticks their hand in a fire, the stimulus is a burning sensation.
 This leads to a response of the child pulling their hand out of the fire.
 The fire was the stimulus that led to the response of pulling the hand.

 The word unconditioned and conditioned are highly related in classical conditioning.
 To make this as simple as possible, you can think of conditioned as controlled and unconditioned as uncontrolled.
 Therefore a unconditioned stimulus is one that is not controlled.
-A unconditioned response is an uncontrolled responses.
+A unconditioned response is an uncontrolled response.
 A conditioned stimulus is one that is controlled and a controlled response is a response that is controlled.

 Example Pavlov’s Experiment